cloudogu/k8s-backup-operator/docs/operations/exclude_patterns_for_a_restore_en.md

-# Exclude files during a restore
+# Exclude resources during a restore

 The restore is divided into two steps.
 Firstly, a cleanup is performed.
 This cleanup deletes all resources of the cluster that are not required for the backup.
 All resources required by the backup stack,